-Future work will focus on improving lighting approximation and deriving high-precision environment maps from single-view input for robotic scenes.

-\paragraph{Efficiency.} The current temporal propagation module only applies to lighting augmentation and does not extend to the other three environmental factors discussed in \textit{Sec.}~\ref{sec:applications}, as they are not captured by the curated SVD fine-tuning dataset.
-Consequently, augmentation for the additional factors is currently performed frame by frame, which makes the proposed applications more suitable for offline augmentation of human demonstration data.
-Future work will focus on improving efficiency through selective optimization of geometric and material properties, taking into account environmental similarities in robotic data collection settings.

-\paragraph{A Universal Lighting Composition.} This paper focuses on using the proposed lighting augmentation framework to improve performance under currently observed lighting conditions, as the specific and quantified effects of different lighting on robot learning remain largely unknown.
-Future work will aim to systematically study how various lighting conditions impact policy performance and, based on this understanding, develop effective augmentation strategies for constructing a universal lighting composition to support lighting-invariant policies.
+Apart from above, our paper focuses on improving policy performance under unseen lighting by generating data that approximates such conditions, rather than developing lighting-invariant policies that function across all diverse lighting.
+Future work will aim to systematically study how different lighting conditions affect policy performance, combined with lighting generation techniques, toward developing strategies that enable lighting-invariant policies.